gnobitab/InstaFlow/README.md

 ## News

-- (🔥New) 2023/09/26 We provide a demo of InstaFlow-0.9B in 🤗Huggingface Space.
+- (🔥New) 2023/09/26 We provide a demo of InstaFlow-0.9B in 🤗Hugging Face Space.
 Try it [here](https://huggingface.co/spaces/XCLiu/InstaFlow).

 ## Introduction